 Quite often, people who suspect an infection actually have an irritation and adjusting the aftercare can fix the problem.

 Signs of an infection are sudden inflammation and discharge of pus and/or blood.

 If you suspect that you have an infection, contact your body piercer or your doctor at once.

 Do not wait for it to get worse, and do not attempt some home or Google remedy.

-If you suspect an infection, a quality jewellery should be left in place to allow for drainage.
+If you suspect an infection, an appropriately sized quality jewellery should be left in place to allow for drainage.

 If the jewellery is removed, the wound can close up, which can seal the infection inside the piercing channel and result in an abscess.

 Until an infection is cleared up, please leave in a quality jewellery.

 All that being said, we are Piercers, and not medical professionals.